 - Initiation phase: scope and objectives definition, project stakeholders analysis

 - Planning phase: Work Breakdown Structure, Gantt diagram, project budget, project team creation, project risk assessment, as well as the Critical Path Method

 - Execution phase: kick-off meeting, project monitoring and control, project team meetings, earned value analysis, project team motivation, evaluation and incentives

 - Closure phase: project review and learning from closed projects

 IMPORTANT!
-If you are aiming to use your study of courses in the Business and Finance Fundamentals program to obtain academic credit, please be aware that the final planned presentation of the Open University Assessment Course BXM191 Business and Finance Fundamentals in Practice starts October 2020.
+Aiming to use your study of courses in the Business as well as Finance Fundamentals program to obtain academic credit.
+Be aware that the final planned presentation of the Open University Assessment Course BXM191 Business and Finance Fundamentals in Practice starts October 2020.
 Please ensure that you allow yourself enough time to obtain all eight Certificates of Achievement from courses in the program before registering for the Assessment Course.

 Who is this accredited by?

 EOCCS: This course is accredited by EOCCS, the first international quality benchmark for online courses in business and management education.

 By the end of the course, you’ll be able to:

 - Describe the main aspects of each phase of the project lifecycle.